vaishali011yadav/Movie_Recommendation_System/README.md

 This is How The First Page Of The Move-Recommendation-System Looks Like.
 ![Screenshot (616)](https://user-images.githubusercontent.com/98551275/170883328-bd0165de-e337-4cf6-87b4-01dc43a526ce.png)

-Now IF We Want To Search Recommendation For say Any Movie We First Go On To The Search Engine And Type The Movie We Want Recommendation For.
+Now IF We Want To Search Recommendation For Say Any Movie We First Go On To The Search Engine And Type The Movie We Want Recommendation For.
 ![Screenshot (615)](https://user-images.githubusercontent.com/98551275/170883754-f092d51a-1639-45d7-ab9b-9688709d8bca.png)

-Now For Say We Want To Get Recommendation For Sya Captain America.....
+Now For Say We Want To Get Recommendation For  Captain America.....
 ![Screenshot (616)](https://user-images.githubusercontent.com/98551275/170883798-32ef815b-8b93-4b36-9214-c566f2302e87.png)

 The Movie-Recommendation-System Will Then Give A The Recommendation For The Same.